 If you’re looking for a new keyboard that will make typing and gaming more exciting and add more feel to it, mechanical keyboards really are a breath of fresh air as opposed to the standard membrane keyboards.

-However, not every mechanical keyboard is the same; they differ by the mechanical switches which determine whether the keyboard is more suited for typing, gaming, or both.
+However, not every mechanical keyboard is the same; they differ by the mechanical switches that determine whether the keyboard is more suited for typing, gaming, or both.

-The most important thing when it comes to choosing the best mechanical keyboard is the type of mechanical switches it uses.
-Some are more suited for gaming which makes them unpractical for typing, others are great for typing but not as good for gaming, and so on.
+The crucial thing about choosing the best mechanical keyboard is the type of mechanical switches it uses.
+Some are more suited for gaming, which makes them unpractical for typing, others are great for typing but not as good for gaming, and so on.

-Additionally, some mechanical keyboards require lesser actuation force for the key to be pressed which can make gaming more responsive but also cause you to frequently misspell when typing quickly.
+However, some mechanical keyboards require lesser actuation force for the key to be pressed, which can make gaming more responsive, but it also may cause you to misspell when typing fast.

-The last thing you need to consider when buying a mechanical keyboard is whether it’s clicky.
-Some keyboards can be very loud which makes them unsuitable for office use.
+The last thing you need to consider when purchasing a mechanical keyboard is whether it’s ‘clicky.’
+Some keyboards can be very loud, which makes them unsuitable for office use.
 Moreover, some users find the clicky sound satisfying while others cannot stand it.